leonaAtkins/govwifi-shared-frontend/README.md

 4. Raise a PR.
 Once approved, merge the PR into the main branch.

-### Commit and push
+### Update artifact version

-When finished with updates, then update the version with the semantic version (major|minor|patch) et
+After all updates are committed and pushed, update the version with the semantic version (major|minor|patch) eg

     ```bash
     $ npm version patch
     ```

-Then commit and push to the repe
+Which will update the version in package.json, commit and push to the branch.
-Open and PR, when this is merged a new release and tag will be created.
+Open a PR, then when this is merged, a new release and tag will be created.
-Then follow "Update GovWifi repos" to update the repos that rely on this artifact.
+Then follow **Update GovWifi repos** to update the repos that rely on this artifact.

-### Build release package
+#### To build release package - manual release process only.

 The release package must be uploaded to GitHub as part of the release process so it can be downloaded by the repos which use `govwifi-shared-frontend`.